Codecademy/docs/content/dart/concepts/math-methods/math-methods.md

   - 'paths/computer-science'
 ---

-Dart has a core library `dart:math` which provides common **math methods** covering random number generation, trigonometry and use of mathematical constants such as *e* and *pi*.
+Dart has a core library `dart:math` which provides common **math methods** covering random number generation, trigonometry, and use of mathematical constants such as `e` and `pi`.

 > **Note:** To use the following methods, import the `dart:math` library.